Jeremiah Chapter 4

 “They will seek thy life”: To take it away.
 So far would there be from being any ground of expectations of help and deliverance from them.

 All of the beautiful clothing and jewelry will not make them beautiful to God.
 We see that the ones they have thought of as lovers, will be of no help at all.
 This adulterous people who were the wife of God, are now abandoned.

 Jeremiah 4:31 “For I have heard a voice as of a woman in travail, [and] the anguish as of her that bringeth forth her first child, the voice of the daughter of Zion, [that] bewaileth herself, [that] spreadeth her hands, [saying], Woe [is] me now! for my soul is wearied because of murderers.”

-So, the distress of the Jews, at the time of their destruction, is compared to the sorrows of a woman in travail.
-And a word, that signifies that is used to express it (Matt.
-24:8).
+So, the distress of the Jews, at the time of their destruction, is compared to the sorrows of a woman in travail (Indicating that things will get totally and remarkably worse at the end of the era).

 “And the anguish as of her that bringeth forth her first child”: Whose time is more difficult, her pains sharper, her anguish greater, and having less experience, the more impatient.

 “The voice of the daughter of Zion, that bewaileth herself”: Her unhappy condition, and miserable circumstances.